 They like dark quiet environments when they sleep that mimic their natural habitats and how they sleep.

-It’s best to provide roughly 12 hours of adequate lighting per day for your chinchilla.
+It’s best to provide roughly 12 hours of adequate lighting per day for your chinchilla which is best served by providing a room that allows natural light to enter the room.

 Outside of that, it’s perfect for your chinchilla to be in a darker, quieter environment.

-This will provide your chinchilla with the best environment to get a good amount of rest.
+This will provide your chinchilla with the best environment to get a good amount of rest and sleep.

 In most circumstances, there is nothing to worry about.